keenlabs/Keen-Docs/source/index.rst

 ============

 | :doc:`iOS/usage-guide` - See this if you want a quickstart / tutorial on how to add the Keen iOS client to your iOS app and quickly start tracking events.
-| :doc:`iOS/reference` - See this if you want a detailed reference to the Keen iOS client API.
+| `Keen iOS Client API Reference`_ - See this if you want a detailed reference to the Keen iOS client API.

 ========
 Keen API